-Your enrolment in Commerce 3MB3 will be considered to be an implicit acknowledgement of the course policies outlined above, or of any other that may be announced during lecture and/or on A2L.
+Your enrolment in Commerce 3MB3 will be an implicit acknowledgement of the course policies outlined above, or of any other that may be announced during lecture and/or on A2L.
 It is your responsibility to read this course outline, to familiarize yourself with the course policies and to act accordingly.